remmarcoux/clockworks/README.md

+# THIS REPOSITORY IS DEPRECATED
+Future changes will be committed to https://gitlab.yu-shan.net/chapeau/clockworks

 # ClockWorks
 An app designed to help reduce the amount of physical card/paper murdered by the insane amount of Clocks created when playing Blades in the Dark or its derivatives.